tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

+    * Rename classes \*DetectorData to \*ChannelData?

+      From an HDF5 point of view, the datasets represent channel data, not detector data.
+If so, consistently rename in metadata module as well.

+    * Remove ExternalData?

+      What is the difference between ``AreaDetectorData`` and ``ExternalData``?
+Basically, the difference is whether the corresponding data are stored *within* the eveH5 file or externally.
+While with the advent of the generic ``DataImporter`` class (necessary to allow for deferred loading of actual data) the difference seems negligible, the HDF dataset corresponding to an ``ExternalData`` object usually contains the filenames (or similar identifiers) to the actual externally stored data files.
+One could in this case make the ``DatasetImporter`` contain a list of sources and handle the ``Data`` as usual.
+But do we need *two* DataImporter instances in this case -- one for the HDF5 dataset, one for the actual (external) data?
+If not, there would be no need for an ``ExternalData`` class.
+The question to answer here: Do we need to distinguish on this level whether the data are external to the HDF5 file?

     * Can MonitorData have more than one value per time?

       This would be similar to AverageDetector and IntervalDetector, thus requiring an additional attribute (and probably a ragged array).